-Boundaries found in this file are consistent with those found in other spatial products produced as part of the suite of 2006 Census products.
+Boundaries found in this product are consistent with those found in other spatial products produced as part of the suite of 2006 Census products.

-The hydrographic data files were specially created for the boundary files to enable thematic mapping at local and regional scales.
+The hydrographic data files were specially created for the boundary files to enable thematic mapping at a national scale.